 A mala is a piece of Buddhist jewelry that is used when meditating.
 You can view our choices of the best malas here.

 The mala is used for counting breaths and mantra recitations during meditation.
-It is one of the most important items in any spiritualist’s collection.
+It is one of the most important items in any Buddhist’s collection.

 What does a Buddha want more than anything?
 They want to connect to Buddha.
 That’s why I’ve created the ultimate guide to finding Buddha within you.
 It’s called Journey To The Buddha Within You.
 Take a look.

-11: Take A Zen Walk With Them (Free)
+11: Take A Zen Walk With Them (Free gift)

 I’m joking, aren’t I?